tryfer/tryfer/README.rst

 HTTP Tracing
 ------------

-Tryfer supports tracing on client and server sides Tryfer natively supports tracing of HTTP requests on both the client and the server, and relates these requests by passing a series of HTTP headers along with the request.
+Tryfer natively supports tracing of HTTP requests on both the client and the server, and relates these requests by passing a series of HTTP headers along with the request.